SindriaInc/nginx-php/README.md

 - PHP_PM_MAX_CHILDREN Max number of child process for php-fpm pool

 #### Installation instructions
-- copy `config` directory in your project root
+- copy `config` directory in your project root.
 - navigate to `config/php/cli` and `config/php/fpm`, copy ini configuration file corresponding to your PHP version as `php.ini`
 - navigate to `config/nginx/sites`, open `app.conf` and update it according to your needs